What You'll Learn Reading This Article

 Under the patient-centered care model, both physical and emotional care is provided.
 Physical care is provided through pain management, assistance with activities and daily living needs, and even the environment in which the care is provided.

-Care plans can help address these needs by:
+Care plans can bolster these efforts by:

 Emotional care can help treat a patient’s anxiety in dealing with chronic illnesses, physical limitations and treatment effects, as well as its impact on their family and lifestyle.